AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/manage-templates/edit-templates.md

 * **Green checkmark icon**: The template is available in the Public templates tab and is visible for any Workfront Fusion user.
 It is also still visible in the [!UICONTROL Team templates] tab.
 The template author or their team member can still edit it.

 Templates without icons have [!UICONTROL Private] status.
 They are not published and are visible only to the team.

+## Locate a template's SVG information

+1. Click **[!UICONTROL Administration]** in the left navigation panel to open the [!UICONTROL Administration] area.
+1. Click **[!UICONTROL Templates]** in the left navigation panel.
+1. Click the template that you want to locate information for.
+1. Click **Options** in the top-right corner.
+1. Select *SVG Diagram*.

+Here you can view the SVG diagram and the SVG code.